 Multiple Emmy and Golden Globe Award winner Martin Sheen is one of America's most celebrated, colorful, and accomplished actors.
 Moving flawlessly between artistic mediums, Sheen's acting range is breathtaking.
 Martin Sheen was born Ramón Antonio Gerardo Estevez in Dayton, Ohio, to Mary-Ann (Phelan)...

-Lena Headey is a British actress, she was born in Bermuda, to parents from Yorkshire, England, where she was also raised.
-She is the daughter of Sue and John Headey, a police officer.
-Headey is best-known for her role as "Cersei Lannister" in Game of Thrones
+Lena Headey is a British actress.
+She was born in Bermuda to parents from Yorkshire, England, where she was raised.
+She is the daughter John Headey, a police officer, and his wife Sue.
+Headey is best known for her role as "Cersei Lannister" in Game of Thrones

 (2011-present) and The Brothers Grimm

 Mel Columcille Gerard Gibson was born January 3, 1956 in Peekskill, New York, USA, as the sixth of eleven children of Hutton Gibson